That thou art blamed shall not be thy defect,

 minds, is too easily obsessed with wormless immortality to appreciate the

-natural source of the Poet’s poetry.
+natural source of the Poet’s poetry and its peerless expression of mature love.

 That time of year thou mayst in me behold,